-Texas lieutenant governor blames abortions, 'broken' families, violent video games for school shootings - not guns
+Texas lieutenant governor blames abortions and violent video games for school shootings, but not guns

 (CNN)Texas Lt.
 Gov. Dan Patrick on Sunday said school shootings aren't happening because of an issue with guns.
-Rather, he blamed them on a litany of reasons, including violent video games, the nation's culture and irresponsible gun owners.
+Rather, he blamed the tragedies on a litany of other reasons, including abortions and violent video games.

-Patrick praised Gov. Greg Abbott's plans for a roundtable discussion Tuesday on how to protect students from gun violence after the nation's latest school shooting on Friday in Santa Fe, Texas.
+Patrick praised Gov. Greg Abbott's plans for a roundtable discussion on how to protect students from gun violence after the nation's latest school shooting in Santa Fe, where 10 people were killed.
 "Everything ought to be on the table," Patrick said.

-Here is what Patrick said about the reasons contributing to the spate of school shootings:

 Violent video games